-When a Compressed BlockAck frame is used:
+When a Compressed BlockAck frame is used, the recipient shall follow the rules below [13269]:

-If the negotiated buffer size is within [1, 64] then a BlockAck Bitmap length of 64 shall be used during the BA session
+A recepient shall not transmit a Compressed BlockAck frame with a BlockAck Bitmap field with a length greater than 64 unless the negotiated buffer size is greater than 64

-If the negotiated buffer size is within [65, 256](#5654) then a BlockAck Bitmap length of either 64 or 256 shall be used during the BA session
+If the negotiated buffer size is within [65, 256](#5654) then a BlockAck Bitmap length of either 64 or 256 shall be used during the BA session.

-When a Multi-STA BlockAck frame is used:
+When a Multi-STA BlockAck frame is used, the recipient shall follow the rules below[13269]:

+A recipient shall not include in a Multi-STA BlockAck frame a Per AID TID Info field with a 32-bit BlockAck Bitmap field addressed to an originator if the 32-bit BA Bitmap Support field in the HE MAC Capabilities Information field in the HE Capabilities element received from that originator is 0.

-If the negotiated buffer size is within [1, 64] then a BlockAck Bitmap length of either 32 or 64 shall be used during the BA session
+A STA shall not transmit a Multi-STA BlockAck frame with a BlockAck Bitmap field with a length greater than 64 unless the negotiated buffer size is greater than 64.
+If the negotiated buffer size is within [1, 64] then a BlockAck Bitmap length of either 32 or 64 shall be used during the BA session, with the restrictions listed above.

-If the negotiated buffer size is within [65, 128] then a BlockAck Bitmap length of 32, 64 or 128 shall be used during the BA session(#5655, #7534, #9882)
+A STA shall not transmit a Multi-STA BlockAck frame with a BlockAck Bitmap field with a length greater than 128 unless the negotiated buffer size is greater than 128.
+If the negotiated buffer size is within [65, 128] then a BlockAck Bitmap length of 32, 64 or 128 shall be used during the BA session(#5655, #7534, #9882), with the restrictions listed above

-If the negotiated buffer size is within [129, 256] then a BlockAck Bitmap length of 32, 64, 128 or 256 shall be used during the BA session(#5655, #7534, #9882)
+If the negotiated buffer size is within [129, 256] then a BlockAck Bitmap length of 32, 64, 128 or 256 shall be used during the BA session(#5655, #7534, #9882), with the restrictions listed above